-If you are looking to cut down on the cost of owning a pet, this ultimate guide to DIY dog grooming can help.
+If you want to lower the cost of owning a pet, this ultimate guide to DIY dog grooming can help.
 Many of us rely on professional groomers to take care of our dogs’ grooming needs.

-While it can be convenient and time-saving to outsource this job, outsourcing comes with a significant price tag.
-Dog grooming services usually cost $40 upwards, and can even verge into the $100 plus territory!
+While it can be convenient and time-saving to outsource this job to a professional, dog grooming services can come with a significant price tag.
+Dog grooming services usually cost $40 and upwards and can even verge into the $100 plus territory!
 Yikes!

 How to Groom Your Dog At Home

-If you’ve avoided DIY dog grooming because you imagine it to be too difficult to get a handle on, you’re not alone.
+If you’ve avoided dog grooming because you imagine it to be too difficult to get a handle on, you’re not alone.
 It can certainly feel intimidating to start if you simply dive in.
+How often to brush dog?

 That’s why we recommend you first arm yourself with some expert advice.
-To help you out, we’ve put together this handy guide of DIY dog grooming tips for:
+To help you out, we’ve put together this handy guide of DIY dog grooming tips for bathing, brushing, and trimming your dog.

-In addition, we will answer this common question for pet owners: How often should I groom my dog?
+In addition, we will answer these common questions for pet owners: How often should I groom my dog?
+What grooming do dogs need?
+What do I need to get my dog groomed?

 General Grooming Tips